Pairwise optimal coupling of multiple random variables: Introduction

 The fact that the bound of \cref{T:main} comes up in different constructions raises the possibility that it is optimal.
 For a function $f \colon [0,1]\to[0,1]$, let us say that $f$ is a \textbf{disagreement bound} if for any finite collection of random variables there is a coupling of the variables so that any two of them, say $X$ and~$Y$, satisfy

 Note that by taking limits it follows that the same bound on disagreement probabilities can be achieved for countable families of random variables.
 Then \cref{T:main} states that

 is a disagreement bound.
 It is natural to ask whether there are any smaller disagreement bounds.
 The trivial lower bound (see \cref{T:couple2}) is that any disagreement bound must have $f(x)\geq x$ for all $x$.
 The example presented before \cref{T:main}, of three variables each taking two possible values, shows that any disagreement bound must have $f(\frac 12)\geq \frac 23 = F(\frac 12)$.
-More generally, we show (see \cref{prop:1/n-bound,prop:k/n-bound}) that any disagreement bound must have $f(x) \ge F(x)$ for $x=\frac1n$ for all positive integers $n$, as well as some other rational numbers.
+More generally, we show that any disagreement bound must have $f(x) \ge F(x)$ for $x=\frac1n$ and for $x=1-\frac1n$ for all positive integers $n$, as well as for some other rational numbers (see \cref{prop:1/n-bound,prop:k/n-bound,prop:near1}).
 We do not know whether such a pointwise bound holds at every point $x \in (0,1)$.
-Nevertheless, we provide a lower bound at any point $x$ (see \cref{prop:all-x-bound}), which improves on the trivial lower bound $f(x)\geq x$, and is asymptotic to $F(x)$ as $x \to 0$.
-Moreover, we show that $F$ is weakly optimal, in the sense that no disagreement bound can simultaneously improve on $F$ everywhere:
+Nevertheless, we provide a lower bound at any point $x$, which improves on the trivial lower bound $f(x)\geq x$, and is asymptotic to $F(x)$ as $x \to 0$ (see \cref{prop:all-x-bound}).
+Some of these bounds are depicted in \cref{fig:bounds}.
+Moreover, we show that $F$ is optimal, in the sense that no disagreement bound can simultaneously improve on $F$ everywhere, or even on an open interval:

-\begin{prop} If a disagreement bound is pointwise smaller-or-equal than $F$, then it coincides with~$F$. \end{prop}
+\begin{thm} If a disagreement bound is pointwise smaller-or-equal than $F$, then it coincides with~$F$.
+Moreover, if a disagreement bound is pointwise smaller-or-equal than $F$ on some open interval, then it coincides with~$F$ on that interval. \end{thm}